Ismar1997/vaultify-app/README.md

 **Libraries, packages and frameworks**  that are used for this project :
 - `styled-components`
 - `react-slick`

+ Website is also avaliable on GitHub Pages on this link : /https://ismar1997.github.io/vaultify-app/

-# Starting with an app
+# Getting Started with the App